Our pick of Devon’s top cafés will have you brunching, lunching or taking a break in style

 This family-run, award-winning bistro serves locally sourced food in a relaxed, friendly environment.

 Using local ingredients where possible, the menus – which change daily and cater for all tastes – are available from Wednesday to Saturday lunchtimes and Wednesday to Saturday evenings.
 Why not try The Fig Tree’s Do you Trust the Chef?
 Held on Wednesday and Thursday evenings, this is a chance to immerse yourselves in The Fig Tree’s foodie journey.
-Three courses cost £36 – you choose either the meat, fish or vegetarian option and the rest is a surprise!
-Roasts are served on the last Sunday of the month.
+You choose either the meat, fish or vegetarian option and the rest is a surprise!
+Roasts are served on the last Sunday of the month, and there is also a Grab and Go menu for those on the move.

-This popular café in Sidmouth is run by Jamey D’Amato, originally from Vermont, USA, with her second-in-command, Lois.
+This popular café in Sidmouth is run by Jamey D’Amato and her close team of firm friends.
 It serves light lunches alongside coffees, cakes and scones, and is also licensed.
 With a glowing reputation for its cream teas, the scones are baked fresh every day, and available to eat in or takeaway/mail order.

 The café is full of character and everything is made from scratch, mostly on site.
 Enjoy roasted coffee beans from The Coffee Factory, or Hogs Bottom jam and chutney, to name a few local products.